Medical Administrative Assistant

 3

-Students will navigate and learn: 1.
+Upon successful completion of this course, students will be able to: 1.
 Explain charge capture, billing patient encounters, and clinical check-out procedures.
 2. Apply skills for billing check-out procedures, third-party payers, and claims management.
-3. Prepare payments and creating statements and Producing reports and following up.
+3. Prepare payments and creating statements and producing reports and following up.
 4. Breakdown accounts receivable, collections, and administrative tasks.
 5. Explain health information management tasks.
-6. Explain Practice Management within EHR practical applications.
+6. Explain practice management within EHR practical applications.